 Ciara Considine - Musical Director

-A former pupil of Maidstone Girls' Grammar School, Ciara grew up in Kent and gained a County Scholarship with the Kent Music School to study the flute and piano.
-She toured Brazil and Argentina with the Kent Youth Orchestra and was a member of the Kent Youth Choir.
-She was selected to join the National Youth Choir of Great Britain, touring the US, Hawaii, New Zealand, Australia and Singapore.
+Ciara grew up in Maidstone within a musical family and gained a prestigious County Scholarship to study the flute (with Nancy Stevens) and piano (with Andrew Haigh) at the Kent Music Academy.
+While a pupil at the Maidstone Grammar School for Girls, she toured Brazil and Argentina with the Kent County Youth Orchestra; while a member of the Kent Youth Choir and the National Youth Choir of Great Britain, she also toured the US, Hawaii, New Zealand, Australia and Singapore.

-She then went to Manchester to train as a classical concert-pianist at the Royal Northern College of Music.
-After getting her Bachelors Degree in Music, she went on to gain both a Masters Degree and a Postgraduate Diploma in Performance.
-Performing solo recitals and chamber music around the North West UK, she also taught the piano, flute and singing in Manchester.
+She then went to Manchester to train as a concert-pianist at the Royal Northern College of Music.
+After getting her Bachelors Degree in Music, she went on to gain both a Masters Degree and a Postgraduate Diploma in Music Performance.
+Performing solo recitals and chamber music around the north west UK, she also taught the piano, flute and singing in Manchester.

 For further information, consult Ciara's web site at http://www.ciaraconsidinemusic.com/